Future Man is an obscure demobilisation-era character, whose main appearance was in 1946 in All-Winners Comics.

 - Split induces no loss of APs, but is only usable for Gadgetry Tasks.

 - Split requires persons of opportunity, whom Future Man can mentally dominate.

 - TIME ROCKET [STR 08 BODY 10, Accuracy (Bombing): 10, Flight: 10, Fog: 03, Range (Telekinesis): 08, Telekinesis: 03, Telescopic vision: 06, Time travel: 45, Water blast (AoE 5 APs): 01, Bonus: Fog takes the form of a natural-looking black cloud camouflaging the ship].
 Telekinesis is some sort of low-powered tractor beam.

-- ASTRAL PROJECTOR [BODY 01, Dispersal: 12, Teleportation: 12, Life Support (No Need To Breathe whilst Dispersal is on), Bonus: Dispersal can be Partial].
+- ASTRAL PROJECTOR [BODY 01, Intangibility: 12, Teleportation: 12, Life Support (No Need To Breathe whilst Intangibility is on), Bonus: Intangibility can be Partial].
 This is large machinery kept aboard the ROCKET.

 - Dark-Bomb [BODY 01, Darkness: 08, Grenade Drawback].
 These small grenades can also be dropped from the TIME ROCKET (and benefit from its Accuracy).

 - His germ-bombs likely acted as Poison touch: 07 with a city-sized Area of Effect.
 The germs had a short lifespan, assuming wind and some rain.

 - The SLOWDOWN MACHINE had about Time Slow: 12.
 But it was usually used with a city-sized Area of Effect, diluting the effect to 6 APs.